 Professional Content Creators

-- Why: 24GB VRAM handles 8K video editing, complex 3D scenes
+- Why: 24GB VRAM handles 8K video editing, complex 3D scenes, and large AI models simultaneously

-- ROI: Faster render times = more billable hours
+- ROI: Faster render times translate directly into more billable hours

-- Justification: Tool pays for itself in productivity gains
+- Justification: The tool pays for itself in productivity gains over 12–18 months

 4K Gaming Enthusiasts

-- Why: Only mobile GPU delivering 60fps+ in 4K RT games
+- Why: Currently the only mobile GPU capable of delivering 60fps+ in 4K RT games

-- Experience: Desktop-class gaming in portable form factor
+- Experience: Desktop-class gaming in a portable form factor

-- Future-Proof: Will handle games for 3-4 years at 4K
+- Future-Proof: Will handle demanding games for 3–4 years at 4K ultra settings

 AI/ML Professionals

-- Use Cases: Model training, inference, Stable Diffusion
+- Use Cases: Model training, inference pipelines, Stable Diffusion workflows

-- Alternative: Cheaper than renting cloud GPU time long-term
+- Alternative: Cheaper in the long run than renting cloud GPU time continuously

 Game Developers

-- Why: Real-time rendering in Unreal Engine 5, Unity
+- Why: Handles real-time rendering in Unreal Engine 5, Unity, and Godot seamlessly

 Who Should Skip It:

-- Esports-Only Players - Lower-tier GPUs hit frame caps easily
+- Esports-Only Players — Lower-tier GPUs hit frame caps for competitive titles with ease

-- Budget-Conscious Buyers - Wait 6-12 months for price drops
+- Budget-Conscious Buyers — Wait 6–12 months for prices to stabilize and drop

 Value Comparison: Desktop vs Mobile